Promotion and New Captain!

 The February CTC Board of Directors meeting will be held on February 25th at 7PM at the CTC Office, 16 North Road.
 As always, the public is welcome.

-CTC has an opening for a part-time deckhand and a part-time captain.
-For more information, visit our Jobs page.
+CTC has an opening for a full time captain.
+Captain must reside on Chebeague.
+For more information visit the Jobs page of this website.